2024-25 Edition

 Academic Structure

-UCI’s instruction and research programs focus on fundamental areas of knowledge and, at the same time, provide for interdisciplinary and professional study through the Claire Trevor School of the Arts, School of Biological Sciences, The Paul Merage School of Business, School of Education, The Henry Samueli School of Engineering, School of Humanities, Donald Bren School of Information and Computer Sciences, Interdisciplinary Studies, School of Law, School of Medicine, Sue and Bill Gross School of Nursing, School of Pharmacy and Pharmaceutical Sciences, School of Physical Sciences, Program in Public Health, School of Social Ecology, and School of Social Sciences.
+UCI’s instruction and research programs focus on fundamental areas of knowledge and, at the same time, provide for interdisciplinary and professional study through the Claire Trevor School of the Arts, School of Biological Sciences, The Paul Merage School of Business, School of Education, The Henry Samueli School of Engineering, School of Humanities, Donald Bren School of Information and Computer Sciences, Interdisciplinary Studies, School of Law, School of Medicine, Sue and Bill Gross School of Nursing, School of Pharmacy and Pharmaceutical Sciences, School of Physical Sciences, Joe C. Wen School of Population and Public Health, School of Social Ecology, and School of Social Sciences.

 The Provost & Executive Vice Chancellor has responsibility for all programs of instruction and research.
 The Vice Provost for Teaching and Learning serves as the Dean of Undergraduate Education, and the Vice Provost for Graduate Education serves as the Dean of the Graduate Division.
 Matters of educational policy, courses, and grades are the responsibility of the Irvine Division of the Academic Senate.
 The Academic Senate and the Vice Provost for Academic Planning & Institutional Research oversee academic program reviews and approvals.